Carloscisneroides/logistica/replit.md

-# YCORE - MODULAR SAAS ECOSYSTEM
+# NUVRA - MODULAR SAAS ECOSYSTEM

 **Sender**: Ylenia Sacco – Strategic Lead YS Logistics **Recipient**: Reply Team / Technical AI Interlocutor

 ## Overview

-YCORE is a modular and scalable SaaS ecosystem designed for comprehensive logistics, commercial, and operational management.
-Launched from zero in 48 hours, YCORE is now operativo, antifrode, multilingua, and modulare with 45+ database tables, PWA mobile architecture, and ready for SRL innovativa and international partners.
+Nuvra is a modular and scalable SaaS ecosystem designed for comprehensive logistics, commercial, and operational management.
+Launched from zero in 48 hours, Nuvra is now operativo, antifrode, multilingua, and modulare with 45+ database tables, PWA mobile architecture, and ready for SRL innovativa and international partners.

 The platform provides a robust foundation with contextual AI, multi-tenant segmentation, competitive protection, and integrated monetization.
 Strategic expansion includes integration with international partners (Temu, Shein, Alibaba, Maersk, DHL, Cainiao) and the new Glovo-model integration for marketplace delivery services.